gianlucarossi15/time-walk/README.md

 ### Data generation
  - The **FinBench** datasets were obtained from the official repository:
-   [https://drive.google.com/drive/folders/1NIAo4KptskBytbXoOqmF3Sto4hTX3JIH](https://drive.google.com/drive/folders/1NIAo4KptskBytbXoOqmF3Sto4hTX3JIH) made available by LDBC foundation itself.
+   [https://drive.google.com/drive/folders/1NIAo4KptskBytbXoOqmF3Sto4hTX3JIH](https://drive.google.com/drive/folders/1NIAo4KptskBytbXoOqmF3Sto4hTX3JIH) made available by LDBC council itself.
     Experiments were conducted using the following scaling factors: **0.01**, **0.1**, **0.3**, and **1.0**.
 Each dataset has been enriched with the balance time series for the Account node type, 2000, 4000, 6000, and 10000 time series respectively.
     Each dataset was further enriched with balance time series for the **Account** node type, containing 2k, 4k, 6k, and 10k time series, respectively.
  - The **Synthea** datasets were obtained from the official repository: